CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   { "type": "wheat", "portion": 5 }
 ],
 "primary_material": "meat",       // What the primary material ID is.
 Materials determine specific heat.
-"rot_spawn": {                    // Defines what creature would be spawned when this item gonna rot.
-Mostly used for eggs "group": "GROUP_EGG_CHICKEN",   // id of monster group that would be spawned.
+"rot_spawn": {                    // Defines what creature would be spawned when this item rots away.
+Primarily used for eggs "group": "GROUP_EGG_CHICKEN",   // id of monster group that would be spawned.
 Cannot be used with "monster" "monster": "mon_moose_calf",    // id of a monster that would be spawned.
-Cannot be used with "group" "amount": 2,                    // if "monster" is used, defines how many of this monster will be spawned; "amount": [ 1, 3 ],             // also can be an array, then the game will roll the number between two values "chance": 70                    // chance for animal to spawn from single item }
+Cannot be used with "group" "amount": 2,                    // if "monster" is used, defines how many instances of this monster will be spawned; "amount": [ 1, 3 ],             // also can be an array, then the game will roll the number between two values "chance": 70                    // chance for the monster to spawn from a single item }
 "smoking_result": "dry_meat",     // Food that results from drying this food in a smoker "petfood": [ "FUNGALFRUIT", "MIGOFOOD" ] // (Optional) Pet food categories this item is in.